softrebel/spark_project/README.md

-# Spark Project
+# Spark ML Project
-## a sample spark project written in python (with pyspark).
+## A sample spark project written in python (with pyspark).

-In this project, we use pyspark to build  classification models on a dataset.
+In this project, we use pyspark to load data and build  classification models step by step.

 ## Documentation
 To access documents in persian language see [this link](./doc)